-For purposes of the RRP rules, Credit Suisse has identified 11 "core business lines" pursuant to the requirements and guidance issued by FINMA and the FRB/FDIC.
+For purposes of the RRP rules, Credit Suisse has identified 12 global CBLs pursuant to the requirements and guidance issued by FINMA and the FRB / FDIC.
 This identification was conducted in accordance with the applicable regulatory guidance and is not intended to be a strategic view of Credit Suisse.
-In general, under the applicable regulations, a "core business line" is an operation whose failure, in the Group's view, would result in a material loss of revenue, profit, or franchise value.
-The "core business lines" we have identified for purposes of resolution planning do not necessarily correspond to the segments and business lines we use for financial reporting or the way in which our management analyzes our business.
-In particular, the operations of our Asset Management division, while not representing a "core business line" pursuant to the applicable regulatory definitions, is nonetheless central to our integrated business model and organization, and is important to the success of our One Bank strategy.
+In general, under the applicable regulations, a CBL is an operation whose failure, in the Group's view, would result in a material loss of revenue, profit, or franchise value.
+The CBLs we have identified for purposes of resolution planning do not necessarily correspond to the segments and business lines we use for financial reporting or the way in which our management analyzes our business.
+In particular, the operations of our Asset Management business, while not representing a CBL pursuant to the applicable regulatory definitions, are nonetheless central to our integrated business model and organization, and are important to the success of our One Bank strategy.
 Similarly, a number of business lines in our Investment Banking division, including equity and debt underwriting, advisory services, and the foreign exchange and commodities business lines of our fixed income sales and trading business, remain vital to our business model and organization without meeting the applicable regulatory definitions.
-The table below lists each of our "core business lines" and the division to which they belong.
+The table below lists each of our Core Business Lines and the division to which they belong.

-Fig. 1-2: Global core business lines
+Fig. 1-2: Global CBLs